 As such, animal-sourced foods are a form of overconsumption and redistribution that reduce the amount of available food by increasing the price of basic food staples and redistributing them to feed livestock (food vs. feed).

 Population Growth Increasing Demand/Scarcity

 Food scarcity is an increasingly critical issue as our 7.8+ billion population in 2020 expands towards 9–10 billion in 2050.
 Even among those who don’t view food scarcity as a current problem, there is widespread concern about future scarcity.

 It’s clear that as our population increases, available land, water, energy, and other finite resources decrease.
 Thus, we have more people to feed and fewer resources to feed them.

 The trend towards increased global meat consumption exacerbates the problem even more.
 Because meat is highly crop-intensive, a 30% population increase is expected to generate a 70% increase in demand for crops (as food and feed).

 A practical and relatively easy way to improve food security is to reduce meat consumption, which decreases demand for feed and competition for food.

 Favored strategies to deal with increased food demand revolve around technology to increase yield.
 Technology has a lot to offer, but also has a great deal of uncertainty and tends to favor those who create it.

 Fortunately, there’s no need to choose.
-Shifts toward plant-based diets put downward pressure on crop demand, which naturally complements possible tech-driven increases to crop yield.
+Shifts towards plant-based diets put downward pressure on crop demand, which naturally complements possible tech-driven increases to crop yield.

-When food is exported from a poor region… their local supply of food decreases, which can lead to higher food prices… and more deaths from hunger and hunger-related causes.
+When food is exported from a poor region… their local supply of food decreases, which can lead to higher food prices… and more suffering and death from hunger and hunger-related causes.